 But in recent years, gluten-free food manufacturers have made it simpler to follow a gluten-free diet during Thanksgiving by recreating many crucial ingredients, such as stuffing and gravy mixes, in a gluten-free form.

-You can still choose to cook your gluten-free Thanksgiving meal from scratch following these tips to make a traditional gluten-free Thanksgiving menu, and by using these great gluten-free Thanksgiving recipes from About.com's Guide to Gluten-Free Cooking.
+You can still choose to cook your gluten-free Thanksgiving meal from scratch following these tips to make a traditional gluten-free Thanksgiving menu, and by using these great gluten-free Thanksgiving recipes from About.com's Expert on Gluten-Free Cooking.

 But if you're interested in shortcuts (or, like me, simply run out of time around the holidays!), you might want to incorporate some of these gluten-free ingredients into your Thanksgiving feast: